A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 It’s no secret that London is an expensive city to spend time in.
-If you want to visit many of the attractions of this exciting city, then it may well be worth buying the London Pass to use throughout your stay.
+If you want to visit many of the attractions of this exciting city, then it may well be worth buying one of the London Passes to use throughout your stay.

-This London city pass gives you entry to more than 90 of the city’s top attractions.
-A hop-on, hop-off bus tour is also thrown in.
+These London city passes give you entry to so many of the city’s top attractions.
+A hop-on, hop-off bus tour is also thrown in with the London Pass Plus.
 As the pass isn’t activated until you first use it, you also get maximum mileage from it.

-But of course, you’ll need to know more than that about what the London Pass attractions are before buying.
+But of course you’ll need to know more than that about what the London pass attractions are before buying.
 As well as how many days it lasts for, how to get hold of one – and perhaps the most important question of all.
-Is the London Pass really worth it?
+Is the London Pass or London Pass Plus really worth it?

 Ready to buy?
-Click here to purchase your London Pass
+Click here to purchase your Londoon Pass or London Pass Plus

 Our favourite London sightseeing pass is The London Pass